 So I would sneak over to her house to play video games with her for hours.
 She had this one game called “Doom” on her computer – that we were technically not allowed to play ’cause it was kinda super violent for 9 year olds, but we would spend hours killing demon creatures together anyways.
 And then scream hysterically.
 When we got too scared of that one, we’d switch over to playing Super Mario on the fancy Nintendo machine.
 The sounds, the graphics, and even music from these games are burned into my memory to this day.

 And then came high school.
 Cute boys and being just a little too dramatic for life, took over.
 I disconnected from playing games and spent more time trying to sing along and dance to music videos in front of the mirror in my bedroom.
+I occasionally visited a gaming website when I was really bored but it never stuck.
 It was only when said cute boys invited me over to play video games, that I realized how much I missed playing them.
 There was this feeling of nostalgia, combined with the idea of trying to impress my date – who didn’t really care anyways, because boobs.
 We played more video games at parties, we would have tournaments with our friends, and I would play against my friends’ brothers and sisters – it was always around us, just like having another fixture in our homes.

 It wasn’t until the holidays last year, that this flame was reignited once again.
 While checking out the Nintendo Holiday preview, I was able to play games like Doom again – but with much better graphics and way less terrifying because I’m not 9 years old anymore.
 I got to experience new devices like the Nintendo Switch, which can flip from a portable to home console in a snap.
 I was immediately transported back to my childhood.
 So much so, that I actually picked up a New Nintendo 2DS XL for myself so I can play games while I’m on the go!